 The growing demand for more democracy, transparency, and subsidiarity made use of the global debate on good governance to discuss opportunities for internal reform that would bring the EU closer to its citizens, render it more effective, and consolidate the democratic legitimacy of its institutions.

-Smart governance is based on the integration within the activities of public authorities as well as social organizations and residents, so that territorial management is carried out efficiently.
-This means that many activities are carried out through partnerships and cooperation between different stakeholders.
+Smart governance is based on integrating the activities of public authorities, social organizations, and residents so that territorial management is carried out efficiently.
+This means many activities are carried out through partnerships and cooperation between stakeholders.
 The quality of a country’s public administration and governance is a key factor in its economic performance and the well-being of its citizens.

 The purpose of intelligent co-governance is the principle of open government.
-It allows for the involvement of citizens in the governance process.
-This principle provides the basis for the creation of an efficient public administration functioning with innovative public services.
+This principle allows citizens to be involved in the governance process and provides the basis for the creation of an efficient public administration functioning with innovative public services.

 Join our activities to share expertise, skills, and knowledge.
 This can fill important skills gaps in being an active participant in the public governance process and facilitate the spread of good practices which can determine the achievability of the local development plans.